The benefits of foam rolling for self-myofascial release has been well documented in scientific studies.

-At the same price point as the LifePro, the VIBE PLUS from TriggerPoint, but it’s even smaller and has half the battery life.
+At the same price point as the LifePro, the VIBE PLUS from TriggerPoint is even smaller and has half the battery life.

 If you’re petite, it could be your all-in-one foam roller, but not if you’re larger.

 Users familiar with the regular TriggerPoint GRID foam roller that doesn’t vibrate say this device has the same feel but with vibration.